Nick Valentine: Reception

 Commentators noted that Valentine's backstory provides a reference point for the game's racism and his struggle against human prejudice as a well-meaning Synth.
-Alexandra said the developers have used Valentine effectly in exploring ideas of bigotry, identity as well as the ramifications of suspicion" within the Fallout setting.
+Alexandra said the developers have used Valentine effectively in exploring ideas of bigotry, identity as well as the ramifications of suspicion" within the Fallout setting.
 Because his benevolent reputation precedes him, Valentine is broadly accepted in Diamond City, even as it shuts out mutants and has a zero tolerance for other Synths regardless of their intentions.
 Alexandra believed that the tension between his prestigious social status and his ascribed status as a known Synth, who are often treated as members of an underclass by many non-player characters, allows Fallout 4 to explore what she calls the "middle grounds of bigotry", where the beholder goes through quiet but hurtful moments whenever they are told they are “one of the good ones.”
 On the other hand, Meer said he would have preferred if Valentine has spoken up more during encounters with characters who either fights against Synths or defend them on their behalf, or when the player makes critical plot decisions that determines the fates of Synth characters.

 Valentine's side quest content and gameplay utility has also received praise.
 Tim Turi from Game Informer lauded the side quests acquired through his detective agency to be some of the game's best.
 David Thier from Forbes said his companion quest thoroughly explores the cognitive dissonance associated with being a robot with fake memories.
 Thier found that not only is the culmination of his side quest to settle a personal score poignant, it also compliments the game's essential "do robots have souls" theme.
 Miranda Sanchez from IGN praised Valentine's built-in ability to unlock most doors and security terminals for her using his hacking skill as convenient.
 TheGamer also included Nick Valentine on their "Iconic Video Game Characters", stating that "If you've played Fallout 4, then you'll never forget about Nick Valentine, and you may even recognize him if you didn't play Fallout 4 since he's such a popular character in video game groups."

 Stephen Russell's performance as Valentine has received acclaim.
 His voice for Valentine had been described as a "playful baritone", "gravelly", and "speakeasy incarnate".
 US Gamer praised Russell's work for lending a "noire-ish inflection" that fits the character without being banal.
 Meer said Valentine's tone differs from other "gumshoe" characters and their cynicism in that the character is focused on interest and sympathy.
 Alexandra said Russell's performance kept her engaged and she always had a sense of who his character was.
 For his work as Valentine and another character named Codsworth, Russell was nominated for the Supporting Performance In A Drama award for the National Academy of Video Game Trade Reviewers' 15th annual awards program honoring video game art, technology, and production in 2016.